SpadesX/SpadesX/README.md

 ## Contribute
 If you would like to contribute bug fixes, improvements, and new features please take a look at our [Contributor Guide](CONTRIBUTING.md) to see how you can participate in this open source project.
-You can also contact us via the official [discord server][discord].
+You can also contact us via the official [Discord server][discord].

 ## Statistics
 ![Alt](https://repobeats.axiom.co/api/embed/e5cb9ca93a389a430b40229b39f01cfbab8b57ab.svg "Repobeats analytics image")